Procedures Available

 Gastric bypass surgery is a procedure that involves stapling an upper portion of the stomach to create a smaller stomach pouch.
 The surgeon then connects the pouch to a section of the lower intestine, bypassing the majority of the small intestine where calories and nutrients are absorbed.
 This bariatric surgery also causes changes in hormones that also work to promote a feeling of fullness.

-Whenever possible, MountainView Regional Medical Center's bariatric team uses a minimally invasive laparoscopic approach, which requires a shorter hospital stay.
+Whenever possible, the bariatric team at MountainView Regional Medical Center uses a minimally invasive laparoscopic approach, which requires a shorter hospital stay.
 Minimally invasive bariatric surgery may lead to less pain and scarring and a quicker recovery.

 Patient results may vary.
 Consult your physician about the benefits and risks of any surgical procedure or treatment.